Ahnentafel Chart

 8.

 Frederick James Cartan (1860 - 1917).
 My father's father's father.
 Born January 7, 1860 at Brantford, Ontario, Canada.
-At age three his father died in a fire and the family moved to Wisconsin.
-His mother later sent him to his sister and her husband in Kansas in hopes of educating him to be a lawyer but at age sixteen he ran away to a cattle ranch in Montana.
+At age three his father died and the family moved to Wisconsin.
+His mother later sent him to his sister and her attorney husband in Medicine Lodge, Kansas in hopes of educating him to be a lawyer but at age 20 or 21 he ran away to a cattle ranch near Stoneville (present day Alzada) in the southeast corner of Montana Territory.
+While there he wrote about a deadly shootout in 1884.
 Eventually a friend of his father got him a railroad job in San Francisco (he was listed in the 1889 city directory as a conductor for the Market Street Railroad).
-In 1889 he married a waitress, supposedly because of the perky way she tied her apron.
-After the death of their first child, he rejoined other family members in Kansas, and later settled in Oregon, where Frederick spent his remaining years as a bee-keeper at Hood's River.
-Died August 15, 1917 at Corvallis, Oregon.
-See picture.
+In 1889 he married a Swedish waitress, Olga Lundberg, supposedly because of the perky way she tied her apron.
+In 1898 he and Olga and their daughter Hazel moved to Medicine Lodge, Kansas, where his mother had resettled and near to where Olga's family had immigrated to.
+While there he kept a cow pasture, sold strawberries, kept bees, and served as an editor of the Medicine Lodge Cresset.
+In 1903 he narrowly survived a serious illness, involving his liver and kidneys, which required 3 surgeries and over a month's stay in a Wichita hospital.
+In 1909 he moved his family to Oregon, first to Hood River where he managed an orchard owned by his sister, then, in 1911, to Corvallis where he spent his remaining years as a bee-keeper.
+On the morning of August 15, 1917 he said he was feeling unusually well, packed a lunch, and headed into the woods to chop some wood.
+Before he could get there, near the Oregon Electric station, he dropped dead of a heart attack.
+See picture and a letter from Oregon.

 9.

 Olga Sophia Brunhilde Lundberg (1866 - 1928).
 My father's father's mother.
 Born November 2, 1866 at Skellefteå, Sweden.
 The family moved to Umeå in 1878.
 As a child she would go to Stockholm in the summer and skate up the canals in the winter.
 During the winter, all the clothes would be piled up by the month, then in the spring, the girls would spend a week washing and mending.
 If someone died during the winter, the body was put in an igloo type house with candles.
 In 1883, Olga's older sister Karolina Viktoria left for America.
 On April 23, 1885, when Olga was 18 years old, she gave birth to an out of wedlock child named Lovisa Elisabeth.
 A few months later, on July 30, 1885 Olga followed her sister to America, departing from Gothenburg on August 14 bound for New York.
 (Her baby girl stayed with her grandparents, but she died the following year on March 5.)
 She later said that when she got off the boat she walked along picking flowers.
 She then made her way to a Swedish community in Kansas.
 Her parents and siblings planned to join Olga and Karolina in August 1888, but a great fire that same year devastated big parts of Umeå and at least 2300 of 3000 inhabitants became homeless.
 This meant a lot of work for Olga's father, a house painter, so the family delayed their departure from Sweden for four more years.
 During this time Olga travelled to San Francisco, where she met her future husband while working as a waitress.
 They were married sometime in 1889 and on September 7th of that year she gave birth to a girl, Genevieve.
 Genevieve died of Meningitis less than two years later on July 4, 1891.
-The following year, on May 24, 1892, Olga's father, mother, and four more brothers and sisters left Umeå sailing from Gothenburg on May 31.
+A second daughter, Hazel, was born in 1892.
+On May 24, 1892, Olga's father, mother, and four brothers and sisters left Umeå sailing from Gothenburg on May 31.
 They travelled via Liverpool on the ship "Etruria" and arrived at Ellis Island, New York on June 13, 1892 where they listed their final destination as Kansas City.
-About this time Olga and Frederick joined them in Kansas, where Olga bore two more children, Hazel and Frederick Roger.
-Sometime after the Frederick Roger's birth in 1898, Olga, her husband and two children moved to Corvallis, Oregon where she ran a boarding house and fed 30 students a day, including a young Linus Pauling.
+Six years later Olga and Frederick moved to Medicine Lodge, Kansas to be with Frederick's mother and also closer to Olga's family.
+Here Olga bore a son, Frederick Roger.
+In 1909, Olga, her husband and two children moved first to Hood River, Oregon, then, in 1911, to Corvallis, Oregon where she ran a boarding house and fed 30 students a day, including a young Linus Pauling.
 She was an excellent cook and kept a clean house.
 A stroke left her bedridden for the final seven years of her life.
 Died March 26, 1928 of diabetes.
 See picture.

 10.